daeun1234/daeun1234/README.md

 <br>
 Hi there 🙂 <br>
 I am a student who dreams of becoming a data analyst. 💻 <br>
-I am currently a senior in business administration at Seoul National University and do various projects and studies. <br>
+I am currently a senior in business administration at Seoul National University and doing various projects and studies. <br>

 #